bnorthern42/TypoGen/Readme.md

 # TypoGen Translator (C++ Version)

 This project is a C++ implementation of the **TypoGen** translator, designed to process and render typography-based designs for print-on-demand products such as T-shirts, mugs, posters, and more.
 The TypoGen language allows users to define typography elements and export them as image mockups.
+This started life as a ChatGPT prompt to create a programming language for Print On Demand (POD) products.
+More specifically, doing the inital creation of typography.

 ## Features